 The voltage level of your battery is a good measure of how full it is, and is shown on the top-level "BATV" screen.
 Alternatively, SOC in the DATA sub-menu (long-push on DATA, then three short-pushes) uses amp-hour, voltage & temperature data to provide an estimate of the state of charge.

-Warning: SOC will be less accurate if the controller is not measuring all the charge and discharge from the battery or there is no battery temperature sensor fitted.
+(Warning: SOC will be meaningless if the controller is not measuring all the charge and discharge from the battery.
 For example, if an inverter is connected directly to the battery, an external shunt and an external shunt adaptor is needed so that the controller can include the inverter current in its calculations.
-(There will also be inaccuracy due to temperature and the age of the battery).
+There will also be errors due to temperature and the age of the battery).